jspuij/TwokaB/docs/pages/prepare.md

 ![Final structure](../images/finalstructure.png)

-## Clean up the build errors.
+## Clean up the Build Errors.

 Now build your solution.
-You'll get a list of build errors that need to be adressed:
+You'll get a list of build errors that need to be addressed:

 ![build errors](../images/builderrors.png)

 We will fix these one by one:

-* First we change the namespaces in _Imports.Razor to match the shared library instead of the WebAssembly project:
+* First, we change the namespaces in `_Imports.Razor` to match the shared library instead of the WebAssembly Project:

 ```cshtml-razor
 @using System.Net.Http